Overconnected? Here’s How to Reclaim Control and Rediscover What Matters.

 6. It Can Limit Your Capacity for Problem-Solving and Original Thought

 Digital connectedness and multitasking go hand in hand.
-The quick navigation from notification to notification, tab to tab, affects the way we process information—whether it’s trivial or profound.
+The quick navigation from notification to notification, tab to tab, affects the way we process information - whether its content deals with the trivial or tragic.

 In Conclusion

 It’s easy to overlook our level of connectedness and the effect it’s having on us.
 It takes effort and intention to take control of our digital lives.
-But here’s the truth—it’s completely doable, and it’s absolutely worth it.
+But its also completely doable, and absolutely worth it.

 Questions: In what areas or situations do you find it most difficult to take control of your connectedness?
 What benefits have you found by making the effort?